 Megan has a bachelor’s degree in Biology-Geology from University of Rochester and a Master of Arts in Policy Studies from University of Washington-Bothell.
-She lives in a 127 year old house in Everett with her husband, their two kids, and a rescue dog named Zoe.
+She lives in Everett with her husband, their two kids, and a rescue dog named Zoe.

 Everett Districts Now campaign (2017-2019)